VOYAGERX013/list-maker/README.md

-names.removeFirstOccurrence("Stuart"); // The function removes the first occurrence of the name stuart: ["Leonard", "Amy", "Bert", "Stuart"] names.removeIndexes(2, 3); // The function removes elements in the indexes two and three: ["Leonard", "Amy"] names.removeVal("Leonard"); // Removes all the occurrences of the name Leonard: ["Amy"]
+names.removeFirstOccurrence("Stuart"); // The function removes the first occurrence of the name stuart: ["Leonard", "Amy", "Bert", "Stuart"] names.removeIndexes(2, 3); // The function removes elements in the indexes two and three: ["Leonard", "Amy"] names.removeVal("Leonard"); // Removes all the occurrences of the name Leonard: ["Amy"] const foods = ["Brisket", "Sushi", "Salmon", "Ramen", "Penne"];
+foods.removeRange(0, 2); // This function removes all elements in the range of indexes zero to two: ["Ramen", "Penne"]
 ```

 Formatting list values: